SovnSkyrim/QWEST/README.md

 The name and picture are a reference to the amazing and wholesome Quest Sprout comic available on [swordscomic.com](https://swordscomic.com).
 Their official Twitter is [here](https://twitter.com/swordscomic).

+# READING THIS README IN IT'S ENTIRITY IS REQUIRED FOR THE LIST TO WORK, IT WILL NOT WORK IF YOU DON'T READ.
+THIS ISN'T ROCKET SCIENCE SO BE PATIENT AND READ CAREFULLY.
+THE README DOESN'T END AT "HOW TO START UP THE LIST".
+I am going to answer "readme" to any question answerred in this document, you're warned.

 # Noteworthy Mods and what gameplay to expect.

 Depending on the choice of profile, you will have a very different approach to the list: [EnaiRim](https://www.nexusmods.com/skyrimspecialedition/users/3959191) will make you and your enemies stronger overall while [SimonRim](https://www.nexusmods.com/skyrimspecialedition/users/67410746) will remain simple and closer to Vanilla.